091-001 - ASSOCIATE UTILITY ENGINEER

-The work of this class involves the application of engineering knowledge and skills in the design and construction of capital infrastructure utility and road construction projects.
-For example, positions in this class exercise technical expertise in the preparation of construction plans and specifications for engineering projects such as stormwater, traffic utilities, water, street, and sewers., etc. The position also performs land development reviews with an emphasis on the various utilities noted above.
+The work of this class involves the application of engineering knowledge and skills in the design and construction of capital infrastructure, utility, and road construction projects.
+For example, positions in this class exercise technical expertise in the preparation of construction plans and specifications for engineering projects such as stormwater management, traffic utilities, water, streets, sewers, etc. The position also performs land development reviews with an emphasis on the various utilities noted above.
 Supervision may be exercised over the work of Engineering Aides.
-Assignments require the taking of responsibility for the Utility engineer's work and afford some opportunity for independent judgment in planning work and making technical determinations.
+Assignments require critical thinking, independent research, prioritization of work, and making technical determinations.
 General supervision is received from higher grade Engineers and the City Surveyor.
 Other technical engineering and engineering administrative work may also be assigned outside of the specific Utility Engineer focus as needed to support the overall function of the Public Works Department.
 Difficult problems are reviewed and discussed with a supervisor.

 Works under the supervision of the City Engineer.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 (A) Performs complex calculations, working from current City, State and Federal civil engineering design standards, specifications and drafting procedures, conceptual plans and sketches, works with field survey data and general instructions to complete design of storm sewers, roadway alignment and grade, right-of-way acquisition and property survey/subdivision projects.